logic-found/logic-found/README.md

 ###

 <p align="left"> I work as a Software Engineer.
-Having expertise in FullStack development⚡</p>
+Having expertise in MERN Stack and DevOps⚡</p>

 ###